albbaous/GWAS_phenotype/README.md

 # GWAS_prep
 A simple pipeline for extracting my phenotype — all the way through to running my GWAS.
-This is sing MetaboHealth as defined in Deelen et al., 2019
+This is MetaboHealth as defined in Deelen et al., 2019

 ---